 Child Support Statement

 A law in Texas since September of 1995 dictates that each of you must declare whether or not you are delinquent on court-ordered child support on the marriage license application.

 If you are between 16 and 17 years old, you may apply for a marriage license in Texas only with a court order.
 For minors who are not Texas residents, a court order from your home state can be used.

 It is illegal to marry a first cousin in the state of Texas.

 Texas has never passed a same-sex marriage law.
 However, you can get married in the state as a result of the June 2015 ruling of Obergefell vs. Hodges by the U.S. Supreme Court.
 In that decision, the Justices found it unconstitutional to deny gay couples the right to marry.

 Persons authorized to perform weddings in Texas include licensed or ordained Christian ministers, priests, Jewish rabbis, and officers authorized by religious organizations.
 You can also be married by justices or judges or a justice of the peace (current or retired).

 The marriage license is valid in Texas for 90 days.
-After receiving your license, you must have the ceremony within that time.
+After receiving your license, you must have the ceremony within that timeframe.
 Failing to do so means you need to apply and pay the fee again.